Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 Right.

-You know the China's responsible for it.
+You know, China's responsible for it.

-And I'm like I think dumb American leftists are responsible for it.
+And I'm like, I think dumb American leftists are responsible for it.

 Right.

-China's happy to profit and and foment any sort of existing problems or divisions in the US but I think it's too cute to just say they're causing all the problems um no I think they're exploiting the problems that we have because we're sort of unable to apparently keep it together as a as a functioning country here.
+China's happy to profit and foment any sort of existing problems or divisions in the U.S. But I think it's too cute to just say they're causing all the problems.

-So obviously the correct amount of illegal immigration is zero and we should just have a border and then have a debate on like who should come in legally right but I think actually um securing the border is is sort of step one.
+And we should just have a border and then have a debate on like who should come in legally, right?

-Um big priority is taking on big tech.
+A big priority is taking on big tech.

 You know, we've talked about that.